commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 await salesChannel.logoutCustomer()
 ```

-Customer authentication is supported through two OAuth 2.0 grant types: Password and JWT Bearer.
+Customer authentication is supported through two OAuth 2.0 grant types: [password](#password-based-customer-authentication) and [JWT bearer](#jwt-bearer-authentication).
 Both flows return an `accessToken`, `scope`, and `refreshToken` that can be stored using the `setCustomer` method.

-#### Password-based Customer Authentication
+#### Password-based customer authentication

-Sales channel applications can use the [password](https://docs.commercelayer.io/developers/authentication/password) grant type to exchange customer credentials for an access token (i.e., to get a "logged" access token).
+Sales channels can use the [password](https://docs.commercelayer.io/developers/authentication/password) grant type to exchange customer credentials for an access token (i.e., to get a "logged" access token).

 ```ts
 import { authenticate } from '@commercelayer/js-auth'